 Anxiety affects everything we do.
 It makes us feel overwhelmed, destroys our ability to rest and sleep, harms our immunity, and stops us from experiencing joy.
 Unfortunately, prescription drugs for anxiety often cause serious side effects.
 But there’s a better solution.

-A specialized, clinically tested botanical calms the nervousness and fears that take a toll on your mental and physical health.
+A clinically tested botanical calms the nervousness and fears that take a toll on your mental and physical health.
 It also matches the symptom relief of prescription anti-anxiety medications, but without serious side effects.
 With this unique extract, you will:

 - Reduce or eliminate anxiety